Ulrich-ax/Cheat-Only-for-Human/README.md

-# Naraka Nation
+# Cheat Only For Human
-This is a mod where there's a powerful nation name "Naraka", enjoy the game with this powerful nation!
+This mod was cheat for those who want's to play deity mod lol